leoestevves/KitchenChaos/README.md

 This readme has two versions, english and portuguese, if you want to read in portuguese click [HERE](#versão-em-português) or [PORTUGUÊS](#versão-em-português).

+There's a lot of comments in the code, I know this is NOT a good clean code practice, however this project is used as a portfolio and as study material, for these reasons I think it is important to place several comments in the code, facilitating learning.

 ## Objective
 This project has the objective to learn and practice game development, Unity, C#, clean code, in addition to use it as part of my portfolio.